jacobian/djangobook.com/chapter04.rst

     def current_datetime(request):
         now = datetime.datetime.now()
         # Simple way of using templates from the filesystem.
-        # This doesn't account for missing files!
+        # This is BAD because it doesn't account for missing files!
         fp = open('/home/djangouser/templates/mytemplate.html')
         t = Template(fp.read())
         fp.close()